A Grateful Farewell to Linda Dienno

 A Grateful Farewell to Linda Dienno: Celebrating a Legacy of Leadership, Faith, and Vision

-By the Very Rev. Ian S. Markham, Dean and President of Virginia Theological Seminary
+By the Very Rev. Ian S. Markham, Ph.D., Dean and President of Virginia Theological Seminary

 It has been a genuine joy and privilege to work alongside Ms. Linda Dienno at Virginia Theological Seminary.
 Her warmth, professionalism, and deep commitment to the mission of VTS made her not only a remarkable colleague but also a deeply valued member of our community.
 Linda brought vision and dedication to every conversation, every project, and every interaction.
 Over 12 transformative years, she made an indelible mark on the Seminary and on all of us who had the pleasure to work with her.